The Bronx: Before 1914

 The consolidation of the Bronx into New York City proceeded in two stages.
 In 1873, the state legislature annexed Kingsbridge, West Farms, and Morrisania to New York, effective in 1874; the three towns were soon abolished in the process.

 In 1895, the whole territory east of the Bronx River was annexed to the city three years before New York's consolidation with Brooklyn, Queens, and Staten Island.
 This included the Town of Westchester, which had voted against consolidation in 1894, and parts of Eastchester and Pelham.
 The maritime community of City Island voted to join the city in 1896.

 Following these two annexations, the Bronx's territory had moved from Westchester County into New York County, which already included Manhattan and the rest of pre-1874 New York City.

 On January 1, 1898, the consolidated City of New York was born, including the Bronx as one of the five distinct boroughs.
 It remained part of New York County until Bronx County was created in 1914.

 On April 19, 1912, those parts of New York County which had been annexed from Westchester County in previous decades were newly constituted as Bronx County, the 62nd and last county to be created by the state, effective in 1914.
 Bronx County's courts opened for business on January 2, 1914, the same day that John P. Mitchel started work as Mayor of New York City.
-Marble Hill, Manhattan, was now connected to the Bronx by filling in the former waterway, but it is not part of the borough or county.
+Marble Hill, Manhattan, was now connected to the Bronx by filling in the former waterway, but it is not part of the borough or Bronx county.

 After 1914

 The history of the Bronx during the 20th century may be divided into four periods: a boom period during 1900–1929, with a population growth by a factor of six from 200,000 in 1900 to 1.3 million in 1930.
-The Great Depression and post World War II years saw a slowing of growth leading into an eventual decline.
+The Great Depression and post-World War II years saw a slowing of growth leading into an eventual decline.
 The mid to late century were hard times, as the Bronx changed during 1950–1985 from a predominantly moderate-income to a predominantly lower-income area with high rates of violent crime and poverty in some areas.
 The Bronx has experienced an economic and developmental resurgence starting in the late 1980s that continues into today.